rwjblue/broccoli-timepiece/README.md

 It's what you use to watch things, you know?

+OK, seriously, broccoli-timepiece is a command line utlility that uses the Watcher and Builder that come with `broccoli` to provide rebuild semantics without running a webserver.

 ## Usage

 Uses the standard `broccoli` watcher to build a tree (from the `Brocfile.js` in your projects root), and output to a directory.